AleksanderMako/game-of-three/docs/api.md

 ```
 ### Services

-The API also has a layer of services that it uses to interact with the database.\
+The API also has a layer of services which it uses to interact with the database.\
-The first service is called a connection service and wraps the connection method inside a promise.\
+The first service is called connection service and it wraps the connection method inside a promise.\
 The second service is called the database service and it is implemented using the class syntax.\
 The database service includes methods for CRUD oprations which can be used in other layers of the application.